|Aviation in the EU ETS|

 Aviation activities were included in the EU ETS by Directive 2008/101/EC of the European Parliament and of the Council of 19 November 2008 amending Directive 2003/87/EC so as to include aviation activities in the scheme for greenhouse gas emission allowance trading within the Community.

 Aviation accounts for approximately 2.1 % of global CO2 emissions.
 International flights account for around 1.3 % of emissions.
 With the anticipated growth in air traffic, emissions in 2050 are expected to be seven to ten times higher than 1990 levels, according to ICAO projections.
 In the EU, direct CO2 emissions from aviation account for about 3 % of total emissions (CO2 emissions from aviation, European Parliament Briefing, EU legislation in Progress).

-The EU ETS Directive establishes that since the start of 2012, emissions from all flights within airports in the European Economic Area (EEA), from flights departing from airports in the EEA to third countries and, if not exempted through delegated legislation, from incoming flights to airports in the EEA from third countries are included in the EU ETS.
+The EU ETS Directive included in the EU ETS, since the start of 2012, emissions from all flights within airports in the European Economic Area (EEA), from flights departing from airports in the EEA to third countries and, if not exempted through delegated legislation, from incoming flights to airports in the EEA from third countries (the two latter categories covered by derogation).

 The rules, in principle, apply regardless of whether the aircraft operator is based inside or outside the EEA.